parky128/robs-movie-db-v2/README.md

 ## Running unit tests

+Tests are written in Jest and can be run using `npm run test`

-Existing Jasmine tests to be migrated to Jest, see [this issue](https://github.com/parky128/robs-movie-db-v2/issues/3)
+Existing Jasmine based tests still to be migrated to Jest, see [this issue](https://github.com/parky128/robs-movie-db-v2/issues/3)

 ## Running end-to-end tests

+Cypress testing has been configured on this repo, the test runner application can be launched via `npx cypress open`.

+On opening you will be presented with a screen to select the type of testing to interact with, click the `Component Testing` option and select a browser to run the tests in.

+This will launch a specs view inside the selected browser where you can click a spec to see it's test scenarios execute for real.

-Existing Protractor test scenarios to be migrated to Cypress, see [this issue](https://github.com/parky128/robs-movie-db-v2/issues/4)
+Existing Protractor test scenarios are still to be migrated to Cypress, see [this issue](https://github.com/parky128/robs-movie-db-v2/issues/4)

 ## Contributing